-Pursuant to Section 163.3177(b)(6), F.S.
-Pursuant to.§ Fla.
-Stat.
-163.3177(b)(6), local government comprehensive plans are mandated to consist of required elements and may also include optional ones.
+Pursuant to Section 163.3177(b)(6), F.S., local government comprehensive plans are mandated to consist of required elements and may also include optional ones.
 The pivotal Element of a comprehensive plan is the Future Land Use.
 The Future Land Use Element focuses on policies for future growth and redevelopment and sets the framework for the other Elements of a comprehensive plan.
-For instance, through the identification of compatible land use designations and distribution throughout a community, the Future Land Use Element accommodates land uses for needed housing, recreation and open space areas, conservation, and transportation rights-of-way.
+For instance, through the identification of compatible land use designations and distribution throughout a community, the Future Land Use Element accommodates land uses for needed housing, recreation and open space areas, conservation, and transportation rights-ofway.
 All these components are contained in other elements to support a community.
 In concert with the Future Land Use Element is the Future Land Use Map (FLUM), and Map Series.

 The FLUM establishes the "physical form" of a local jurisdiction and the physical relationship of land uses.
 This is accomplished through the establishment of the various land use categories and by the geographic distribution, location, and extent of each land use category as delineated on the FLUM.
-State Statute requires local governments to designate land use categories within the Future Land Use Element for residential and commercial uses, recreation, conservation, education, public facilities, and public and private uses of land.
+The Future Land Use Element designates land use categories for residential and commercial uses, recreation, conservation, education, public facilities, and public and private uses of land.
 Additionally, and where applicable, the Future Land Use Map and/or Map Series identifies any industrial and agriculture lands, historic district boundaries and significant properties, and transportation concurrency areas.
-As it pertains to natural areas, the following categories are also delineated within the Future Land Use Map Series when they apply to a community.
+As it pertains to natural areas, the following categories are also delineated within the Future Land Use Map Series Series when they apply to a community.

-- Existing and planned public potable water-wells, cones of influence, and wellhead protection areas. - > Beaches and shores, including estuarine systems. - > Rivers, bays, lakes, floodplains, and harbors. - Wetlands. - > Minerals and soils. - Coastal high hazard areas.
+- Existing and planned public potable water-wells, cones of influence, and wellhead protection areas. - Beaches and shores, including estuarine systems. - Rivers, bays, lakes, floodplains, and harbors. - ≻ Wetlands. - Minerals and soils. - Coastal high hazard areas.